wazuh/wazuh-documentation/source/pci-dss/file-integrity-monitoring.rst

    .. include:: /_templates/common/restart_agent.rst

 #.
-We can check if the Audit rule for monitoring the selected folder is applied.
-To check that, we need to execute the following command:
+Check if the Audit rule for monitoring the selected folder is applied.
+To do so, execute the following command:

    .. code-block:: console